 Gallery LEVY Berlin re-opens as Alexander Levy Gallery with a solo exhibition with new works by Julius von Bismarck, a young Berlin-based artist who became famous with his “Image Fulgurator”.
 For his new work, “Punishment I”, Julius von Bismarck went on a journey through Switzerland, South America and the U.S. armed with a whip.
-By whipping nature, he is on one hand defying nature’s power, and on the other hand rebels against socialization (click here for more info and the press release).
+By whipping nature, he is on one hand defying nature’s power, and on the other hand rebels against socialization.

 Julius von Bismarck: Punishment I, Alexander Levy Gallery, Berlin / Germany.
 Opening reception, January 27 2012.
 Video by Astrid Gleichmann.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.

 In January 2012 the alexander levy gallery, formerly LEVY BERLIN, will open under a new name after extensive renovations.
 Launched in September 2009 as a branch of the Hamburg gallery, the program has mainly focused on the promotion of young and experimental art.
 After two years, Alexander Levy will now expand this emphasis and the new alexander levy gallery will concentrate solely on the presentation of young artistic positions.

 A first example of this updated approach can be seen on 27 January 2012 with a solo exhibition by Julius von Bismarck.
 Punishment I shows new works by the young progressive artist in the refurbished space.
 The title of the exhibition points to a pre-Christian legend that says that the Achaemenid King and Egyptian Pharaoh Xerxes had the strait at Hellespont punished with 300 lashes, after bridges that had been built on his order were destroyed by a storm shortly after construction.